Lebanon:Operations of the Islamic Resistance on Friday, June...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

+- And in retaliation for the “Israeli” aggression on resilient southern villages and save civilian homes particularly the village of Chihine, the Islamic Resistance fighters targeted on Friday, June 28, 2024 a building used by “Israeli” troops in the “Shlomi” settlement with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 8:00 p.m. the Ruwaiset Al-Qarn Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 8:05 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters initiated an aerial operation using a squadron of offensive drones on the “Israeli” artillery position in the Al-Zaoura Site, scoring direct hits
+- And in retaliation for the “Israeli” assassination in the village of Sohmor, the Islamic Resistance fighters initiated on Friday, June 28, 2024 an aerial operation with a swarm of offensive drones on the recently established headquarters of the 411th Artillery Battalion in “Ga'aton” with strikes hitting the tents and accommodations of “Israeli” officers and soldiers.
+The operation was highly accurate, resulting in multiple casualties and injuries, and igniting fires in the area.

+- And in retaliation for the “Israeli” aggression on resilient southern villages and save civilian homes particularly the village of Kfarkela, the Islamic Resistance fighters targeted the “Al-Sahl” Battalion’s headquarters in the “Beit Hillel” Barracks with dozens of Katyusha rockets.

 Comments